 In case the service requires binary files, commands to download them should be added in the Dockerfile.
-An example is given in Figure 18.
+An example is given in Figure 20.
 Downloading of text files can also be specified in the Dockerfile, if e.g. an external software repository is used.
 The files are downloaded at the time of building the Docker image.
-Note that the files added to the F-TEP server are currently readable to all developers that have access to the service, so very sensitive information should not be included in the files.
+The files that are added to the F-TEP service are visible to the owner of the service and to all the users the service source code is shared with.

-Remember to save the service after modifying files.
+Remember to save the service after modifying each file.